 At face value, creating a recession via tariffs seems to run counter to the goals listed above.
-Last week's actions almost necessarily harm the employment and near-term corporate investment outlooks, both of which result in lower tax revenues and hence deeper deficits; lower energy prices won't galvanize new oil production; and as many economists are projecting, these tariffs will likely push many goods prices higher which creates a difficult conundrum for the Fed and the direction of interest rates (more on that in a bit).
+Reciprocal tariffs almost necessarily harm the employment and near-term corporate investment outlooks, both of which result in lower tax revenues and hence deeper deficits; lower energy prices won't galvanize new oil production; and as many economists are projecting, these tariffs will likely push many goods prices higher which creates a difficult conundrum for the Fed and the direction of interest rates.
 From our perspective, the apparent disconnect between this tariff policy and the administration's stated goals suggests we need to start thinking through potential policy evolution in the months ahead while protecting portfolios in the near-term.